wireapp/wire-docs/src/how-to/support/triaging_issues.md

 * What Domain Names are a part of your Wire installation?
 How are those domains resolved by the end users?
 * Who is your Internet Service Provider?
-* What DNS service does your wire install use?
+* What DNS service does your Wire install use?
-* What network time source are your wire servers depending on?
+* What network time source(NTP service) are your Wire servers depending on?
-* What load balancers and firewalls are in use around your wire deployment?
+* What load balancers and firewalls are in use around your Wire deployment?
 * What infrastructure does your Wire service run on?

 ### Know your Users